 Here are some of the measures through which you can prevent yourself from being a victim of Fast Fashion-

 - Rent outfits: There is no compulsion to always own the piece of clothing that you post about on Instagram.
-Such retailer’s main seasons are during festivals; try to rent your clothes during such times.
-In this way, your wardrobe seems “updated” and you don’t harm the environment.
+Try to take clothes on rent.
+In this way, your wardrobe seems “updated” and you doesn’t harm the environment.

 - Thrift stores: There are many charity shops or vintage shops that are available in many cities.
-Buying such vintage clothes, try to put “slow fashion” is in vogue.
+Buying such vintage clothes, try to promote “slow fashion”.

 - Focus on buying organic fabric clothes: Try to research about brands which sell clothes made up of organic fabrics.

 To know about Fast Fashion brands, you can click here.